veit/jupyter-tutorial/docs/productive/git/reverting.rst

     updates and replaces the most recent commit with a new commit that combines any staged changes with the contents of the previous commit.
 With nothing currently staged, this just rewrites the previous commit message.
+``$ git checkout [file]``
+    alters files in the working directory to a state previously known to Git.
+By default, git will checkout ``HEAD``, the last commit on the currently checked-out branch.
+Alternativly you could also choose a specific branch or SHA.
 ``$ git pull [remote]``
     pulls changes from the remote repository and merges the current branch with the upstream.